sirlurkz/sirlurkz/README.md

-- 👋 Hi, I’m @sirlurkz
+- im bored :)
-- 👀 I’m interested in ...
+- im a server owner for diferant platforms
-- 🌱 I’m currently learning ...
+- i help people with resources
-- 💞️ I’m looking to collaborate on ...
+- you should join my discord server https://discord.gg/s8au7DKRqr
-- 📫 How to reach me ...
+- and idk what else to put

 <!---
 sirlurkz/sirlurkz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.